 How Long is Truck Driving School

 Truck driving schools are an excellent resource if you are considering a career as a truck driver.
 Whether this is a first-time vocation choice or you are looking to change your occupation, truck driving school is required for earning a commercial driver’s license (CDL).
 Getting started as a truck driver is not as difficult as you may think.
-With the right truck driving school and instruction, you can get on the road and start earning money in as little as eight weeks.

 - What are the Qualifications to Be a Truck Driver?